coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 I believe Germans love a *written* confirmation from you.
 Like: Yea, I accept. (at least).

-# The leaving your country process
+# Leaving your country process

 Unfortunately, as a non-Eu Albanian citizen, you would need hell lot of time to set things off right.
 You need at least 3 months to prepare to get there.